 How did the Cuckoo Clock come about?

-Before the year 1630, the standard method for measuring time was to utilize a sundial in association with an hourglass.
+Before 1630, the standard method for measuring time was to utilize a sundial with an hourglass.
 These methods are thought to be the earliest ways that time was tracked.

 People began to improvise and create different versions of the original cuckoo clock when a glass peddler from Czechoslovakia brought it with him, along with a crude clock known as the wood-beam clock.

-Around the middle of the 17th century, people in this area started making primitive clocks that looked like the ones that came from Bohemia, which is now the Czech Republic.
+Around the middle of the 17th century, people in this area started making primitive clocks that looked like those from Bohemia, now the Czech Republic.

-The early clocks were made with crude components such as wooden wheels and stone weights; however, as time went on, manufacturing techniques advanced, resulting in more accurate and ornate watches.
+The early clocks were made with crude components such as wooden wheels and stone weights; however, as time passed, manufacturing techniques advanced, resulting in more accurate and ornate watches.

-Friedrich Dilger, who was born in a small village in Germany, moved to France to further his education in the art of watchmaking and the use of various tools.
-He returned with the new technology utilized in producing the items that we now refer to as a “cuckoo clock.”
+Friedrich Dilger, born in a small village in Germany, moved to France to further his education in watchmaking and various tools.
+He returned with the new technology used to produce the items we now call a “cuckoo clock.”

 The sound of a cuckoo is used in particular clocks to indicate the various hours of the day.
 During the 18th century, the Black Forest was the birthplace of the first version of these clocks.